microsoft/typechat.net/README.md

 ## Microsoft.TypeChat.Program ##
 TypeChat.Program translates natural language requests into simple programs (***Plans***), represented as JSON.

 JSON programs can be thought of as a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) or [Plan](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/?tabs=Csharp), expressed in JSON, with an associated [**grammar**](src/typechat.program/ProgramSchema.ts) that is enforced.
 JSON programs can be type checked against the APIs they target.
-They can be then be run using an interpreter, or compiled into .NET code.
-Both mechanisms enforce type safety.
+They can then be run using an interpreter, or compiled into .NET code.

 TypeChat.Program includes:
 * Program Translator: translates user intent into programs that follow the [Program Grammar](src/typechat.program/ProgramSchema.ts)